What is Term Insurance?

 What is term life insurance?
 How does it work?
 What are the advantages of term insurance?
 What are the drawbacks?

 Term insurance is a type of life insurance that pays your family a sum of money (called the Sum Assured) in case your death happens within the term of the policy.
 All you need to do is purchase a suitable term insurance plan from any of the 15+ insurance companies in the market - and pay premiums regularly to keep the plan active.

-Term insurance is the simplest and the most cost-effective type of life insurance there is.
+Term insurance is the most elemental and affordable type of life insurance.
 It provides a replacement for your income and helps in securing your family’s needs, without them compromising on their dreams and lifestyle, even if you're not around anymore.
 It is also highly customizable to fit your family's needs and preferences.

 Based on your family’s financial aptitude, you can choose whether they receive a single lump sum payout of this sum assured, or receive a regular monthly income for several years.
 Based on whether you'll have a steady income in the future or not, you can choose to pay off the term insurance premiums quickly and enjoy the cover for a longer period.
 And, you can even choose to include a feature that will automatically increase the term insurance cover amount, as time progresses - without you having to do anything.
 Basically, there are a lot of options that help you customize a perfect term insurance cover that fits all your family's current and future needs.

 We recommend that every person who has financial dependents should invest in an adequate term insurance plan.

 Financial dependents are family members that rely on your income for their financial needs in the short-term as well as in the long term.
 You should also consider purchasing a term insurance policy in case you’ve taken a large loan (a home loan, for example) - that will burden your family if you pass away before paying off the amount.

 A policy term is also known as policy duration.
 It is the total number of years when your policy is active.
 To understand this concept better, let us take an example.